ipfs/ipfs-blog/src/_blog/2023-01-26-announcing-durin.md

 IPFS addresses are not natively supported in most web browsers or any mobile operating systems today.
 Durin registers as an `ipfs` scheme handler so that addresses are handled when encountered in applications and on the web.

-For example, when browsing on iOS Safari ([sorry Chrome users](https://bugs.chromium.org/p/chromium/issues/detail?id=178097&q=protocol%20handler%20mobile&can=2)) `ipfs://` protocol links will be redirected to Durin, where the app will translate and redirect the user to the fastest public gateway, making the content available on mobile.
+On iOS Safari `ipfs://` protocol links will be redirected to Durin, where the app will translate and redirect the user to the fastest public gateway, making the content available on mobile.
+Unfortunately the auto-redirects do not work using Chrome's android app.
+They have not yet [implemented `registerProtocolHandler`](https://bugs.chromium.org/p/chromium/issues/detail?id=178097&q=protocol%20handler%20mobile&can=2)).

 <img src="../assets/announcing-durin-ipfs/durin-redirect.gif" alt="redirect functionality on mobile safari" width="350">